carpentries-incubator/reproducible-publications-quarto/_episodes/08-code-chunks.md

 ![03-HR-analysis.R externally sourced in Qmd Document](../fig/08-HR-external-code.png)

-ADD chunk name and caption for Figure 3 (can use the same as the copy/pasted code chunk we just tested).
+DON'T forget to add chunk name and caption for Figure 3 (we can use the same name and caption as before).
 Remember we don't need to add options since we defined them globally.

 > ## Time to Run!
 > Let's see if our code worked when generated from an external script {: .checklist}

+> ## Time to Render!
+> If the code ran without error, let's render the whole document again and take a look.
+{: .checklist}

+Our plot should look exactly the same as the first copy-pasted one.

+Success!
+And you'll notice that the global code chunk options were applied to this code chunk as well*.

+* Note: As of November 2022, Quarto has not implemented global options for `results`.
+This will need to be added to each code chunk if needed until further notice.

 > ## Tip: Many ways to run external code
 > There are at least 3-4 methods one can use to run external code, the best choice may just depend on the context or on your personal preference.
 There's no method that's a clear winner, because there's an awkward quirk or another to each of them, but better than copy/pasting code from elsewhere in your project (in our humble opinion):